chaoss/augur/docs/source/procedures/creating-releases.rst

 `release`
 The `release` branch is where all augur versions (after 0.89.3) are tagged.
 Each commit on this branch represents either a hotfix to the prior release or a new major or minor version.

-Currently, Augur only officially supports the last-released version represented by the latest commit on the `release` branch.
+Currently, Augur only officially supports the last-released version represented by the latest **release** tag.
+In most cases, the latest commit on the `release` branch is made immediately prior to a release, but always rely on the latest tagged release, not the release branch in production.

 .. note::